pachadotdev/freedomhouse/README.md

 in a single tidy table.
 This is useful for text mining and sentiment analysis.

-Another addition of mine was is to add translations, such as the side package `casadelalibertad`.
+Another addition of mine was is to add translations.

 ## Installation